Claire Celerier

 Bio

 Claire Célérier is an Associate Professor of Finance at Rotman.
-Before joining Rotman, Claire was an Assistant Professor at the University of Zurich.
-Claire's research interests include household finance, financial innovation, and banking.
+Claire's research explores how finance can benefit households, investigating the role of innovation and the impact on diversity and inclusion.
+She addresses these questions taking different perspectives, from behavioral economics, to asset pricing and history.
 Her work has been published in refereed academic journals, including the Quarterly Journal of Economics, and has raised the interest of several central banks and regulators around the world, such as the European Central Bank and the UK Financial Conduct Authority.

 Academic Positions